pesolosep/bambangshopmainapp/README.md

 - Postman is a tool used for testing the APIs of a project.
 I find Postman immensely useful for API testing because of its features, such as the ability to make requests with various tokens or body requests, customize the environment for a collection, and the inclusion of monitoring features.

 #### Reflection Publisher-3
+1. Observer Pattern has two variations: Push model (publisher pushes data to subscribers) and Pull model (subscribers pull data from publisher).
+In this tutorial case, which variation of Observer Pattern that we use?

+- In this case, we use a variation of the push model of the observer pattern, where the publisher pushes data or updates to the subscriber.

+2. What are the advantages and disadvantages of using the other variation of Observer Pattern for this tutorial case? (example: if you answer Q1 with Push, then imagine if we used Pull)

+- The advantage of using the pull model variation is that it is more efficient because updates or changes are only received when needed.
+The disadvantage of this variation is the delay in updates, where new information can only be received when the subscriber requests it.

+3. Explain what will happen to the program if we decide to not use multi-threading in the notification process.

+- Multi-threading in this project is used to send notifications to all subscribers asynchronously.
+If multi-threading is not used, then the notifications sent to subscribers will take longer because they are done synchronously.